mahdihasnat/contribution-art-maker/README.md

 I was hoping that this will pass for every year, but alas!.
 There are exceptions in some year.
 For example in 2018, I have 3 days with [4,4,1] contributions.
 Here my formula suggests the levels will be [4,4,2].
 But actual levels were [4,4,4]. 🤦

 Anyway, I am going to stick to my formula hoping that it will be correct for majority of the cases.

+## Contribution;
+This is currently work in progress project.
+If you find it interesting and want to contribute, you can create issues, pull requests or just email/message me for discussion.